fonqing/PhalconWings/README.md

 # PhalconWings
-  An automatic code generator for Phalcon Framework.Used to generate backend Controllers,Models and Views code.She can help you generate most of the basic code, to reduce basic mechanical works.
+  An automatic code generator for Phalcon Framework.Used to generate backend Controllers,Models and Views.She can help you generate most of the basic code, to reduce basic mechanical works.

   The first release version Coming Soon!